tempestphp/tempest-docs/app/Front/Docs/Content/internals/02-discovery.md

 title: Discovery
 ---

-Tempest uses a pretty unique design when it comes to bootstrapping an application, more specifically when it comes to loading framework related code.
+Tempest has a unique design when it comes to bootstrapping an application, more specifically when it comes to loading framework related code.
 Instead of having to manually registering project code or packages, Tempest will scan your codebase and automatically detect code that should be loaded.
 This concept is called **Discovery**.

 Discovery is powered by composer metadata: all packages that depend on Tempest, as well as your project code, will be passed to Tempest's discovery.
 Discovery uses a variety of rules to determine which code does what.
 Discovery can look at file names, attributes, interfaces, return types, and more.
 For example, web routes are discovered based on route attributes: